ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 .. index::
    pair: groups; deprovisioning

 Re-running the setup playbook does not automatically deprovision instances since clusters do not currently distinguish between an instance that was taken offline intentionally or due to failure.
-Instead, shut down all services on the controller instance and then run the deprovisioning tool from any other instance:
+Instead, shut down all services on the AWX instance and then run the deprovisioning tool from any other instance:

 #.
-Shut down the instance or stop the service with the command, ``automation-controller-service stop``.
+Shut down the instance or stop the service with the command, ``automation-awx-service stop``.

 #.
-Run the deprovision command ``$ awx-manage deprovision_instance --hostname=<name used in inventory file>`` from another instance to remove it from the controller cluster registry.
+Run the deprovision command ``$ awx-manage deprovision_instance --hostname=<name used in inventory file>`` from another instance to remove it from the AWX cluster registry.

 	Example: ``awx-manage deprovision_instance --hostname=hostB``

-Similarly, deprovisioning instance groups in the controller does not automatically deprovision or remove instance groups, even though re-provisioning will often cause these to be unused.
+Similarly, deprovisioning instance groups in AWX does not automatically deprovision or remove instance groups, even though re-provisioning will often cause these to be unused.
 They may still show up in API endpoints and stats monitoring.
 These groups can be removed with the following command:

 	Example: ``awx-manage unregister_queue --queuename=<name>``